 - For low carb, substitute green beans or snow peas (or some other veggie) for the peas

-- For AIP- Use Zoodles and green beans or snow peas instead of the green peas (green beans are reintro AIP)
+- For AIP- Use Zoodles and green beans or snow peas instead of the green peas (green beans are reintro AIP).
+Add more carrot instead of tomato and use coconut milk instead of almond milk.

 - See this recipe for homemade herbes de provence and find another surprising use for it.